Your Cart (0)

 Frequently Asked Questions

-### Can you start with an agency and transition to in-house later?
 Yes, and this is a common and sensible path.
 Hiring an agency to build the first system, documenting it thoroughly, and then bringing that system in-house by hiring someone who can maintain and iterate on it captures the speed benefit of agency work while building toward ownership.
-Agencies that resist knowledge transfer or create dependency are a red flag.
+The key is contracting for this outcome from the start: require the agency to produce a documented codebase with readable commits, an architecture decision record, a runbook for common operational tasks, and an evaluation suite.
+Agencies that resist knowledge transfer or create artificial dependency are a red flag.
+Budget an additional 10 to 15 percent on the project for documentation and handoff work; it pays for itself the first time something breaks.

-### How long before an in-house AI hire is productive?
 Expect a three to six month ramp for a senior hire with prior AI engineering experience.
 That includes onboarding to your business context, evaluating the problem space, choosing tools, and building the first working system.
-For developers cross-training into AI, the timeline extends to six to twelve months before they are producing production-quality work independently.
+For developers cross-training into AI from traditional backend or data engineering, the timeline extends to six to twelve months before they are producing production-quality work independently.
+During the ramp, plan for either an agency partnership or a senior AI contractor advisor (typically $250 to $500 per hour, 6 to 12 hours per week) to accelerate the learning curve and catch architectural mistakes early.

 Ready to put this into action?